Introduction

 Rationale

 The goal of this package is to simplify the expression of computer vision algorithms in Python.
-Images can be represented as 2D or 3D arrays which are the domain of NumPy but many powerful image specific operations are provided by OpenCV, SciPy, scikit-image, and Open3D. matplotlib is a portable and powerful way to display graphical data, including images, whereas OpenCV does a great job of displaying images but not so much for other types of graphics.
+Images can be represented as 2D or 3D arrays which are the domain of NumPy but many powerful image and point cloud specific operations are provided by other popular packages such as OpenCV, Pillow, SciPy, scikit-image, and Open3D.
+OpenCV does an adequate job of displaying images but is nowhere nearly as powerful matplotlib which can display a wide range of 2D graphics, but for 3D graphics Open3D is the go-to.

-In practice, using these various packages together is complex, each have their own way of working, similar options are accessed differently and some function require image pixels to have particular types.
+In practice, using these various packages together, to exploit their individual strengths, is complex – each have their own way of working, similar options are accessed differently and some function require image pixels to have particular types.
 None of them consider the image as an object with a set of useful image and vision processing methods and operators.

 For example, to read an image using OpenCV, smooth it, and display it is: